TarmoJussila/coolbasic-cli/README.md

 Prerequisites
 -------

 CoolBasic compiler (*CBCompiler.exe*) is required to use the CLI tools.
-The easist way to obtain the compiler is to install the CoolBasic game engine.
+The easiest way to obtain the compiler is to install the CoolBasic game engine.
 You can [download](https://www.coolbasic.com) the game engine from the official CoolBasic website.

 1) Download and install the CoolBasic game engine (see link above)
 2) Clone this repository or download its contents (the .ini and .bat files)